 After a fugitive has been found extraditable and committed to the custody of the U.S. Marshal, and all appeals in U.S. courts have been exhausted, the Department of State reviews the record of the case as certified by the District Court to the Secretary of State.
-This record normally consists of the Magistrate's Certification of Extraditability and Order of Commitment, any related orders or memoranda issued by the Magistrate, all court orders issued in the course of any appellate proceedings, the Magistrate, and the course of any appenate proceedings, the transcript of the extradition proceedings before the Magistrate, and the documents submitted by the requesting State.
+This record normally consists of the Magistrate's Certification of Extraditability and Order of Commitment, any related orders or memoranda issued by the Magistrate, all court orders issued in the course of any appellate proceedings, the transcript of the extradition proceedings before the Magistrate, and the documents submitted by the requesting State.
 In addition, it is the Department of State's policy to accept and review written argumentation against extradition submitted by the fugitive or his counsel if received in time to be included with the Department's final review of the case.
 Also, members of the fugitive's family or other interested parties may make written representations, which are usually of a humanitarian nature, on behalf of the fugitive.
-All are taken into consideration by the Department of State with a view to determining what recommendation to make to the Secretary of State with respect to a received wit Secretary of State with respect to a possible extradition.
+All are taken into consideration by the Department of State with a view to determining what recommendation to make to the Secretary of State with respect to a possible extradition.